nekocats/nekocats/README.md

-- 👋 Hi, I’m Flow (@nekocats)
+- 👋 Hi, I’m Flow! (@nekocats)
 - 👀 I’m interested in cats
 - 🌱 I’m currently learning IT
-- 💞️ I’m looking to collaborate on cats
+- 💞️ I’m looking to collaborate with cats
 - 📫 How to reach me, uh discord most likely.
 Flow#3333

 <!---